The Shame-Worth Dance

 - aashworth003

-- 2 min read
+- 3 min read

 It is an awful feeling to be caught in a ping pong match between these two feelings.
 What I have learned through my meditation practices is that worth just happens as we stay devoted to a daily practice, continually catching our thoughts and naming how we want to see ourself on a given day.
-I have carried a lot of shame with me into my adult years from childhood, that I am finally naming and claiming.
+I have carried a lot of shame with me into my adult years from childhood, that I am finally naming, claiming and releasing.
 As I am regrowing my confidence and more quickly stopping past narratives from ruining a present moment, I am shocked at my current capacity to meet myself with kinder thoughts now.
 I say to my mind, "Yes, this big event or awful scenario happened and it is no longer occurring.
 You are worthy of making choices that keep you honest and friendships that champion your effort for change".

 "You deserve a seat at your own table and get to choose who shares in the meals and play."